-Data scientists mine and analyze data from a range of sources, including customer transactions, click streams, sensors, social media, log files and GPS plots.
+Data scientists mine and analyze data from various sources, including customer transactions, click streams, sensors, social media, log files, and GPS plots.
 Their mission is to unlock valuable and predictive insights that will influence business decisions and spur a competitive advantage.

-The data explosion – fueled by increased bandwidth and processing power, innovative data analysis tools, and the proliferation of inexpensive cloud-based storage solutions – has placed data scientist among the most sought-after and lucrative IT careers.
-Data scientists’ salary and demand are well-deserved, as their findings have the potential to make or break the business.
-To illustrate this point, a study from the McKinsey Global Institute indicates retailers that maximize data analysis capabilities could increase profits by a whopping 60%, while the health care industry can reduce operational expenses by 8% - that’s $200 billion per year.
+The data explosion – fueled by increased bandwidth and processing power, innovative data analysis tools, and the proliferation of inexpensive cloud-based storage solutions – has placed data scientists among the most sought-after and lucrative IT careers.
+Data scientists’ salaries and demand are well-deserved, as their findings have the potential to make or break the business.
+To illustrate this point, a study from the McKinsey Global Institute indicates retailers that maximize data analysis capabilities could increase profits by a whopping 60%, while the healthcare industry can reduce operational expenses by 8% - that’s $200 billion per year.

 Data Scientist Skills & Responsibilities